CharlesStockman/osConfiguration/distro/T2SDE.md

 | python  | none              | Yes |
 | bat     | none              | No  |
 | eza     | none              | No  |

+<b>Configure your system</b>
+Ths tools will let you Optimize the system, select the kernel, Retry buidling broken pagckages, Create debug information and much more.